 HOW WE MAKE OUR GOAT’S CHEESES — ELRICK LOG & BLACKMOUNT

-Our goat’s cheeses are made by hand using traditional lactic-set methods that develop their gentle flavour and delicate texture over time.
+Our goat’s cheeses are made by hand using traditional lactic methods that develop their gentle flavour and delicate texture over time.

 Over the next hour, the moulds are gradually topped up with curd until full.
 After a couple of hours, the Elrick Logs are turned, which helps the whey drain more quickly.
 Blackmount, being pyramid-shaped, can’t be turned, which is why they can develop a softer base.

 The cheeses remain in the moulds for a couple of days to drain before being de-moulded and placed on racks covered with mats.
-Next, they move into the hastener, where the geotrichum rind (the runny, ripened edge) begins to develop.
+Next, they move into the hastener, where the geotrichum rind (yeast - the runny, ripened edge) begins to develop.
 We don’t add white mould cultures, as we prefer the flavour and texture of the natural rind.

 At this stage, the cheeses are lightly salted, and the Blackmount is dusted with an ash-salt mix to encourage rind formation.
 They then spend around 24 hours in the drying room before moving into the maturation room, though we often shift them between the two as needed.